 Obviously, Onex would be a great language for everyone to be in full control of their smart home.
 Rather than conceding your private environment to a remote service, you'd be in full control of the programs running your house and over the data you alone should own.
 Of course, you can share (directly, peer-to-peer) with other friends and family, if you want.

-The core or kernel of Onex is written in a compact and portable language (C) that can actually be run on the devices as an operating system and will be able to run your Onex programs directly on the device.
+The core or kernel of Onex is written in a compact and portable way so that it can actually be run on the home devices as an operating system and will be able to run your Onex programs directly on the device.

 Contact me and/or subscribe to my blog and/or follow me on Twitter.